paether/p-chatter/README.md

 - CSS
 - HTML5

-## Challanges

-- The hardest part was about handling multiple conversations concurrently while the user is capable of adding new friends and then updating the UI concurrently
-- The session handling of PassportJS / Express to keep users logged in even when the page is refreshed
-- Figuring out the special types/interfaces needed for TypeScript
-- Since the app uses multiple states which depend on each other the code had to be refactored multiple times to evade useless re-renders of React components

-## TODO
+## Planned future improvements

-- The app is currently optimized for desktop only, mobile version would need lot of collapsable UI elements
+- The app is currently optimized for desktop only, mobile version would need an almost new design with lot of collapsable UI elements.
-- Handle friends requests based on user input and add a seperate UI for accepting/declining friend requests
+- Widen friends request functions based on user input and add a seperate UI for accepting/declining the requests.
-- Create group chats where user can add multiple friends
+- Create group chats where user can add multiple friends.